ekedonald/Automating-AWS-Infrastructure-with-IaC-using-Terraform/README.md

 # Automating AWS Infrastructure with IaC using Terraform Part 1
-This project shows the steps taken to automate AWS Infrascture with Infrastructure as Code using Teraform.
 We are going to use Terraform to build AWS Infrastructure for 2 website as shown in the diagram below:

 ![architecture](./images/architecture.png)